johnson5487/happyTown/README.md

 # happyTown

-This repo is to test out new business soultions.
+This repo is to test out new business solutions.